jafetgado/tomer/README.rst

 Usage
 -----
-Two main functions in TOMER for predicting the enzyme optimum temperature: ``pred_seq_topt``, which predicts optimum temperature of a single protein sequence (string), and ``pred_fasta_topt``, which predicts the optimum temperatures of protein sequences in a fasta file.
+There are two main functions in TOMER for predicting the enzyme optimum temperature: ``pred_seq_topt``, which predicts optimum temperature of a single protein sequence (string), and ``pred_fasta_topt``, which predicts the optimum temperatures of protein sequences in a fasta file.
 To use these functions, you have to specify the optimal growth temperature (OGT) of the source organism of the protein.
 If the OGT is not known, a prediction may be obtained using `TOME <https://github.com/EngqvistLab/Tome>`_.